Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Tracking Tenders and Bidding

-The Mexican Government uses an online procurement information management tool called CompraNet, similar to the United States’ FedBizOpps system.
+The GOM’s online procurement information management tool is called CompraNet and is similar to the United States’ FedBizOpps system.
 CompraNet is a repository for all official tender information and documents by all bidders.
-CompraNet stores each tender listing, procurement procedure, and procurement type (e.g., purchase, lease or service, contracts), records on submissions, and announcements.
+CompraNet stores each tender listing, procurement procedure, procurement type (purchase, lease or service, contracts, etc.), records on submissions, and announcements.

 While users may consult/keep track of procurement processes (uploaded tender documents, timelines, etc.) without needing to register in CompraNet, if they represent a company that is interested in participating, it is necessary to register in the platform.
-Companies should complete the following to pursue a Mexican Government procurement contract:
+Companies should complete the following to pursue a GOM procurement contract:

-- Go to CompraNet and press “Register your Company” (accept the terms and conditions).
+- Go to CompraNet and select “Register your Company” (accept the terms and conditions);

 - Access CompraNet.